-A student centric approach is one wherein we transfer the technology directly into the fearless and inquisitive hands of a child.
-Considering other options of digital hardware which can facilitate personalised digital learning, for a child tablets are by far the most easy to handle, even easier to operate and more fun to use.
+A student-centric approach is one wherein we transfer the technology directly into the fearless and inquisitive hands of a child.
+Considering other options of digital hardware which can facilitate personalized digital learning, for a child tablets are by far the easiest to handle, even easier to operate, and more fun to use.

-Let us now connect that if tablets for school use is promoted and accepted, how does it connect to the child psychology we discussed above.
+Let us now connect that if Learning tablets for school use are promoted and accepted, how does it connect to the child psychology we discussed above?

-These devices allow us to pre-load them with numerous apps, digital books, multimedia animations, practise tests etc. Which means that there is something for almost everyone.
+These devices allow us to pre-load them with numerous apps, digital books, multimedia animations, practice tests, etc. Which means that there is something for almost everyone.

-This greatly compliments a child’s curiosity, their short attention span and their tendency to flip from one thing to another.
-Although this may not be a consistent behaviour and may settle with time but tablets in the hands of a child, allows each to have his/her unique journey.
+This greatly compliments a child’s curiosity, their short attention span, and their tendency to flip from one thing to another.
+Although this may not be a consistent behavior and may settle with time but tablets in the hands of a child, allows each to have his/her unique journey.

-Plus, multiple categories of learning content also allows a child to use the best suited style of learning or may be a combination depending on what interests them the most at specific moments in time.
+Plus, multiple categories of learning content also allow a child to use the best-suited style of learning or maybe a combination depending on what interests them the most at specific moments in time.

-Tablets can offer a non-judgemental environment to learning
+Tablets can offer a non-judgmental environment to learning

 With a tablet in their hands, a child is a master of his/her journey.
-Yes, there could be a certain objectives which the teacher may want to achieve, yet a child can decide how to learn, at what pace do they want to learn, whether they want to cover the basics first or move ahead and do the advanced version.
+Yes, there could be certain objectives that the teacher may want to achieve.
+Yet a child should be able to decide how to learn, and at what pace do they want to learn.
+They should decide whether they want to cover the basics first or move ahead to the advanced version.

-In a healthy student centric approach, you need to let the child be their natural self.
-This lets them learn in a non-judgemental environment which eventually will open them up and they like we said before will feel nourished and free spirited.
-Tablets can empower a child and give them a positive learning ecosystem which proactively engages them to learn.
+In a healthy student-centric approach, you need to let the child be their natural self.
+This lets them learn in a non-judgemental environment.
+It eventually will open them up and they like we said before will feel nourished and free-spirited.
+Tablets can empower a child and give them a positive learning ecosystem that proactively engages them to learn.

 To open up and express yourself

-Remember the story of Chrissy we discussed in the beginning.
-Teachers can use tablets to provide to their children a secure non-judgemental environment to learn.
-When on a tablet, you simulate a real life scenario and a child reacts to it, the device or the app will either appreciate the effort or in a healthy way communicate to the child to try again.
+Remember the story of Chrissy we discussed in the beginning?
+Teachers can use tablets to provide their children with a secure non-judgemental environment to learn.
+When on a tablet, you simulate a real-life scenario and a child reacts to it.
+The device or the app will either appreciate the effort or in a healthy way communicate to the child to try again.

-Over time, this open learning environment can translate into an increased participation in the classroom as well.
-Facilitating this for one or two sessions a day supplementing the 8-10 sessions of regular classroom teaching can indeed bring a child out of their shell and foster in them the much needed self confidence.
+Over time, this open learning environment can translate into increased participation in the classroom as well.
+Facilitating this for one or two sessions a day supplementing the 8-10 sessions of regular classroom teaching can indeed bring a child out of their shell and foster in them the much-needed self-confidence.

-To summarise and to answer the question raised in the subject itself on why do tablets for school use make sense in today’s world, it is because tablets offer an enjoyable and a personalised learning environment to a child, which complements their psychology in these fast evolving times.
+Let’s summarise and answer the question raised on the subject itself.
+Why do Learning tablets for school use make sense in today’s world?
+It is because Learning tablets for school use offer an enjoyable and personalized learning environment to a child.
+It complements their psychology in these fast-evolving times.

-Do you also think that today’s students have a different psychological behaviour compared to the previous generation of learners?
-And do you think our schools are adopting fast to this change?
+Do you also think that today’s students have a different psychological behavior compared to the previous generation of learners?
+And do you think our schools are adapting fast to this change?
 Do share your thoughts with us on this.